 The barrier to entry for Amazon Sponsored Display Ads is lower (and the list of capabilities smaller) than that of DSP.
 First, you must qualify for and be enrolled in Amazon Brand Registry.
 Also, the product must fall under certain eligibility guidelines, including being available for the Buy Box, meaning that you need to be an active Amazon seller.
 This platform lends itself to Amazon sellers who know their audiences are ready to roll and re-roll on the same ads.

 DSP is different because it’s available to every seller, Amazon or non-Amazon.
-It sends viewers to your website, not your Amazon product listing or brand page.
+Amazon DSP sends viewers to your website, not your Amazon product listing or brand page.
 Therefore, Amazon DSP is for a much larger audience, ready to take their advertising to the next level across the web.

 Is Amazon DSP Worth Your Time and Money?

 The best way to look at it is “the next step.”
 A brand-new online seller isn’t likely to be a good match for the Amazon DSP platform.
 In fact, for this seller, Amazon DSP is likely overkill and cost prohibitive.
 For this seller’s next step, he or she would be better off using Ignite for Amazon Advertising within Seller Labs Pro (try it free for 30 days).